-- 4.1 Our procurement activities take place in England and our contractors and suppliers are predominantly UK based.
-We engage with a wide variety of organisations for a broad range of goods and services which are primarily corporate, construction and property related, but also to meet some more specialist requirements. - 4.2 Some of our supplier's subcontract work or rely on recruitment agencies to supply permanent or temporary staff.
-Whilst we consider that the risk in our supply chains is low, we recognise that no supply chain can be considered entirely risk-free. - 4.3 Our robust tendering process ensures we engage with reputable contractors and suppliers who adhere to all appropriate legislation, regulation, and practices.
-We evaluate the recruitment techniques of any contractors bidding for work on contracts which represent a high risk of modern slavery. - 4.4 Our contract management arrangements help us ensure they maintain the standards required, including the prevention of slavery and human trafficking. - 4.5 As part of our ongoing commitment to contract management we actively conduct visits at locations where LHP contractors are undertaking works supporting awareness of where issues of Modern Slavery may occur. - 4.6 We require that suppliers be compliant with the Act where a contract is renewed during the year, or any new contract has been entered into.
-To achieve this our procurement process ensures adequate screening is in place throughout. - 4.7 We will continue to ensure that our approved suppliers take appropriate steps to comply with the Act and require new suppliers to declare that they are not involved in slavery or human trafficking. - 4.8 LHP continues to strengthen its procurement processes, and internal guidance is regularly published to colleagues supporting them in their duties in preventing and identifying incidents of modern slavery.
+- 15. Our procurement activities take place in England and our contractors and suppliers are predominantly UK based.
+We engage with a wide variety of organisations for a broad range of goods and services which are primarily corporate, construction and property related, but also to meet some more specialist requirements. - 16.
+Some of our suppliers sub-contract work or rely on recruitment agencies to supply permanent or temporary colleagues.
+Whilst we consider that the risk in our supply chains is low, we recognise that no supply chain can be considered entirely risk-free. - 17.
+Our robust tendering process ensures we engage with reputable contractors and suppliers who adhere to all appropriate legislation, regulation, and practices.
+We evaluate the recruitment techniques of any contractors bidding for work on contracts which represent a high risk of modern slavery. - 18.
+Our contract management arrangements help us ensure they maintain the standards required, including the prevention of slavery and human trafficking. - 19.
+As part of our ongoing commitment to contract management we actively conduct visits at locations where LHP contractors are undertaking works supporting awareness of where issues of Modern Slavery may occur. - 20.
+We require that suppliers be compliant with the Act where a contract is renewed during the year, or any new contract has been entered into.
+To achieve this our procurement process ensures adequate screening is in place throughout. - 21.
+We will continue to ensure that our approved suppliers take appropriate steps to comply with the Act and require new suppliers to declare that they are not involved in slavery or human trafficking. - 22.
+LHP continues to strengthen its procurement processes, and internal guidance is regularly published to colleagues supporting them in their duties in preventing and identifying incidents of modern slavery.
 This will further support our commitment to the prevention of slavery and human trafficking.

-5 Key Performance Indicators (KPIs) to Measure Effectiveness
+Key Performance Indicators (KPIs) to Measure Effectiveness

-- 5.1 We have established KPIs to measure the effectiveness of our actions against modern slavery.
-These KPIs include: - 5.2 Percentage of suppliers assessed for modern slavery risks.
-(88.62%) - 5.3 Number of training sessions conducted on modern slavery awareness.
-(5 to 80 colleagues)

-5.4 Number of reported incidents related to modern slavery.
+- 23. We have established KPIs to measure the effectiveness of our actions against modern slavery.
+These KPIs include: - 24.
+Percentage of suppliers assessed for modern slavery risks.
+(100%) - 25.
+310 colleagues have completed training on modern slavery awareness. - 26.
+Number of reported incidents related to modern slavery.
 (0)

-6 Training and awareness
+Training and awareness

-- 6.1 We raised awareness of modern slavery and human trafficking through the publication of this statement on the LHP website and on our intranet. - 6.2 We may come across slavery and human trafficking in connection with the customers we support.
+- 27. We raised awareness of modern slavery and human trafficking through the publication of this statement on the LHP website and on our intranet. - 28.
+We may come across slavery and human trafficking in connection with the customers we support.
 In addition, our homes could be used for modern slavery.
-We have robust safeguarding procedures in place, and we will deliver training to raise awareness of what slavery and human trafficking might look like in our business; and to encourage key customer facing employees to report concerns. - 6.3 We offer enhanced training for all employees covering What the Modern Slavery Act is, its implications, and how to report concerns. - 6.4 Employees can raise concerns through a variety of methods including safeguarding and whistleblowing. - 6.5 A contract management framework has been introduced, which has been further embedded through training workshops with colleagues.
+We have robust safeguarding procedures in place, and we will deliver training to raise awareness of what slavery and human trafficking might look like in our business; and to encourage key customer facing colleagues to report concerns. - 29.
+We offer enhanced training for all colleagues covering What the Modern Slavery Act is, its implications, and how to report concerns. - 30.
+Colleagues can raise concerns through a variety of methods including safeguarding and whistleblowing. - 31.
+To enhance colleague options, we have launched the "raise a concern" campaign, allowing all colleagues to raise issues including safeguarding, which is easily accessible through our Versa device and housing management system - 32.
+A contract management framework has been introduced and continues to be further embedded through training workshops with colleagues.

-7 Partnership Working
+Partnership Working

-7.1 LHP is committed to working with local stakeholders to share information taking a collective, coordinated, and sustained effort to address modern slavery where concerns are raised.
+33. LHP is committed to working with local stakeholders to share information; taking a collective, coordinated and sustained effort to address modern slavery where concerns are raised.

-8 Next Steps
+Next Steps